Russia's reputation, Olympic status on trial for doping - WHIZ News

 “Flagrant manipulation,” the IOC said, and “an insult to the sporting movement worldwide.”

-WADA opened the case using updated compliance rules that gave the agency more powers to sanction, including the banning of the team name and flag.
-RUSADA rejected WADA’s proposal, and Russian Olympic officials later fired the RUSADA chief executive who acknowledged the wrongdoing.
+WADA opened the case using compliance rules updated in 2018 that gave the agency more and wider powers to sanction.
+RUSADA rejected WADA’s proposed punishment, and Russian Olympic officials later fired the RUSADA chief executive who acknowledged the wrongdoing.

 Russia’s own investigation blamed illicit database editing from abroad and unstable lab software.